evangriffiths/homography-dl/README.md

 ```

 ## Model architechture and design decisions
+- A VGG-like Network with eight convolutional layers and two fully connected layers
+- Batch normalization to improve stability for a given learning rate.
+- Mean squared error (MSE) loss - the same metric as MACE, but less computationall expensive.
+- An adaptive optimizer (AdamW), a common choice for a good 'first guess' for CV tasks.
+Tolerant to a range of learning rates relative to standard SGD with momentum.
+- First case of default pytorch AdamW saw divergence after 5 epochs, so regularization required.
+- AdamW with weight decay.
+Tried 0.001, didn't work very well.
+Could try tuning if were to spend more time on this (IWTSMTOT).
+- Added dropout layers after the FC layers (not the convolutional layers, as (1) they contain far fewer parameters, so require less regularization, and (2) have less of a regularizing effect anyway when applied to highly correlated signals like images/feature maps which are fed into subsequent convolutional layers.).

 ## Results
 The following command was can be used to train and test the network on a